 The first cohort starts 9/20/21 and applications are open now (until 8/31).

 The course introduces some of the latest research projects in AI-generated media, and explores how the technology can be applied in a variety of different industries and use-cases.
 It is based on a Media Lab graduate course, and covers the history of synthetic media, introduces the core technologies to create and detect synthetic media, and explores a wide range of applications.
 We will also discuss the ethics and governance implications of this technology.

 We designed the course format to replicate how we learn and innovate at the Media Lab: by working in small teams with our peers, on projects we are passionate about, in a playful and experimental way.
 The course experience includes:

-- Five live seminars with researchers
+- Five live seminars and office hours with researchers

 - A curated list of readings and other materials